BDSchenck/Expected-Signature-Convergence/README.md

 ---

-*This thesis establishes the first convergence theory for signature estimation from dependent single-path data and demonstrates significant performance advantages in financial parameter calibration, bridging stochastic analysis theory with quantitative finance applications.*
+## Summary

+This work bridges a critical gap between signature theory and practical financial applications by establishing the first convergence theory for signature estimation from dependent data.
+The resulting framework enables robust parameter calibration that outperforms traditional methods in challenging market regimes, opening new avenues for signature-based quantitative finance.

+**Key contributions**: Theoretical foundations (O(N^{-2/p}) convergence), methodological innovation (segment-stationarity), and practical impact (10-32% accuracy improvements in parameter calibration).